Ancient Indian Terracotta Head | Shunga Period Red Clay Sculpture | Circa 2nd–1st Century BCE

 Condition

-The piece is well-preserved, with minor surface abrasions consistent with its age.
-A natural patina has developed, confirming both antiquity and authenticity while enhancing its visual depth.
+The piece is well preserved, showing minor surface abrasions and wear consistent with its considerable age.
+A natural earthen patina has developed over centuries, enhancing both the visual depth and authenticity of the terracotta surface.

 Height: 4.5 in